 I’m lying flat back on my bed with ice under my lower back.
 This isn’t one of those soft and pliable ice packs that could double as a pillow.
-It is a ziplock bag filled with actual ice, small chunky blocks of ice with jagged edges that relentlessly jab me for about an hour before melting away into a small puddle of water, making it looks as if I wet my bed.
+It is a ziplock bag filled with actual ice, small chunky blocks of ice with jagged edges that relentlessly jab me for about an hour before melting away into a small puddle of water, seeping into sheets past the mattress pad.
 It’s not a perfect system, but it’s all I’ve got, and the ice is much colder and works better than the bag of broccoli I pulled from the freezer on Monday when all of this began.

 Monday started like any other day of the week.
-The alarm went off at 5:15.
-I pushed snooze once and then was in the kitchen making coffee by 5:30.
-I drank 2, maybe 3, cups and started to get ready for work.
+The alarm went off at 5:15 AM.
+I pushed snooze once and then staggered into the kitchen to make coffee.
+I drank 2, maybe 3 cups, and started to get ready for work.
 I washed my face, brushed my teeth, dusted my chin and cheeks with powder, swiped each eyelash with a wand of mascara, and made my way into the guest bedroom that doubles as my closet.
 Still half asleep, I contemplated what I would wear to work.
 I decided on a navy blue shift dress since it would be a long day of classes.
 I began to get dressed for the day by placing one leg inside said dress, an innocuous movement that I routinely repeat day after day.
-Suddenly, something just sort of shifted ever so slightly in my spine, and that was the end of normal range in human movement for me, at least for the rest of the week.
+On this day, however, in the midst of dressing myself, something just sort of shifted ever so slightly in my spine, and that was the end of a normal range in human movement for me, at least for the rest of the week.

 Everyone I know at home has some form of prescription pain medication; it’s just part of everyday life in the United States.
 Life at home moves at a frenetic pace and is perpetually demanding.
-There is never time to slow down for an injury, so everyone has a magic little bottle of something for aches and pains that flair up, or just to take the edge off after a stressful day.
-It seems to be how everyone keeps going in the States.
+There is never time to slow down for an injury, so everyone has a magic little bottle of something for aches and pains that flare up, or just to take the edge off after a stressful day.
+It seems to be how people keep going and going in the States.
 Pharmaceutical drugs are a part of life for professional people.
 If I were home, someone would bring me something to get me out of this raw, hard pain I am in right now.
 That was my first realization.
-Who knows how long I will be in this state without pain killers?
+Who knows how long I will be in this state without painkillers?
 That was my second.

 We stopped at the Valero Gas Station on the way back to my house so that I could buy the pay as you go phone card.
-Once I was back home, I called my doctor several times but never did get an answer, just a voice mail in Dutch.
+Once I was back home, I called my doctor several times but never did get an answer, just a voicemail in Dutch.
 Finally, I decided to call AZV, the Aruban healthcare organization that runs the socialized system of medicine here.
-They transferred each of my calls over and over to a never ending ring.
+They transferred each of my calls over and over to a never-ending ring.
 By the third or fourth transfer, someone finally answered on the other end to tell me that my doctor wasn’t in Aruba; therefore, I would need to call my stand-in doctor, Dr. Van Ool.
 Dr. Van Ool never answered either.
-All I ever got was another harsh voice mail in Dutch.
-I listened to the entire recording even though I didn’t understand a word of it, and, at the end, I finally heard a few words of English—message box is full.
+All I ever got on the other end was another harsh voice mail in Dutch.
+I listened to the entire recording even though I didn’t understand a word of it, and, in the end, I finally heard a few words of English—message box is full.
 I called AZV again, but they had all already left work for the day, 45 minutes before closing.

-Today is King’s Day, or Koningsdag, and I am feeling better.
+Today is King’s Day or Koningsdag, and I am feeling better.
 King’s Day is this national Dutch holiday where they celebrate the King’s birthday.
 The Dutch have an interesting way of throwing a birthday party.
 They wear and drink/eat a lot of orange things.
 Some wear orange wigs and others may wear orange sneakers.
 They eat orange sprinkles on baked goods and drink orange alcoholic beverages.
-They also drag out junk they don’t want from inside their home and sell it on the street.
+They also drag out the junk they don’t want from inside their home and sell it on the street.
 Kids play musical instruments and everyone plays odd traditional games like Spijkerpoepen.
-This is a game where they tie a nail to a string on the back of their pants and then squat while the nail dangles over a empty beer or wine bottle.
-First one to get the nail in the bottle wins.
+This is a game where they tie a nail to a string on the back of their pants and then squat while the nail dangles over an empty beer or wine bottle.
+The first one to get the nail in the bottle wins.
 I’m assuming you probably need to drink the bottle of booze first before you begin playing this game.
 I’ve also seen video of children hurling eggs at faces perched atop caricatures painted on wooden slabs.
 My friend tells me the potato sack race was a Dutch invention.
 I believe her and will never ever even Google to fact check.
-Only the Dutch could invent potato sack racing; they are truly original and my new favorite culture.
+Only the Dutch could invent potato sack racing; they are an original bunch and my new favorite culture.
 I secretly wish I could be at least part Dutch.